 #6: Pedal Your Heart Out

-Harkening back to the notion of RPMs cycling, you can actually help train your legs to move faster by doing indoor cycling at a fast cadence.
+You can help train your legs to move faster by doing indoor cycling at a fast cadence.
 Drop the resistance to something light, and work on your turnover.
-Aim to maintain a cadence of 180 or above.
+Aim to maintain an optimal cadence of 180 or above.

-Eager to run faster?
-Now that you know how to increase cadence while running, start out by counting your steps on your next run to figure out your individual running cadence.
+Are you eager to run faster?
+Now that you know how to increase your cadence while running start by counting your steps on your next run to determine your individual running cadence.

 I have found the information very helpful, thumps up